 Thus, in January 2018, we began the process of creating a Toolkit-which would be complementary to the original report-to enable partners to engage even more deeply around this work.
-We began by conducting interviews with over forty district and teacher preparation leaders, teachers, principals, policymakers and advocates to understand the state of district-teacher preparation partnership in the field.
-Through these conversations, we identified steps partners could take to implement the recommendations, enabling factors for partnerships, and through the generosity of our interviewees, collected over 50 tools from the field.
-This Toolkit is the result of that work.
+We conducted interviews with over forty district and teacher preparation leaders, teachers, principals, policymakers and advocates to understand the state of district-teacher preparation partnership in the field.
+Through these conversations, we identified steps partners could take to implement the recommendations and, through the generosity of our interviewees, collected over 50 tools from the field.